We are under construction.....thank you for your patience!

 Call us at 423.
 381. 9414 or e-mail Son Rise Ranch

 ** Due to necessary Life Changes we have had to make some very difficult changes and cuts in our herd over the last several years having to change our goals and focus.
 We thank you all for your patience and help in this process.
 With this in mind we have had to make our herd very small, and intend to do more art work (has less physical demands).
 Currently working on updating our website, so information is a work in progress.
 We love our Nigerians.
 If it wasn't for them I wouldn't be able to have any goats.
-Please feel free to inquire.
+Please feel free to inquire about our goat herd and my artwork.

 We are happy that you have stopped by.
 Make sure that you check all our pages and scroll all the way down the page to make sure you don't miss anything.
 Have fun looking around.
 And make sure that you write us as we would love to hear your comments and questions.